NervanaSystems/neon/doc/source/ml_operational_layer.rst

 The :py:class:`.Tensor` class is used to represent an arbitrary dimensional array in which each element is stored using a consistent underlying type.
-For the CPU and GPU backends, Tensors are stored as the :py:class:`.CPUTensor` and :py:class:`.GPUTensor` subclasses, respectively.
+For the CPU and GPU backends, Tensors are stored as :py:class:`.CPUTensor` and :py:class:`.GPUTensor` subclasses, respectively.

 We have the ability to instantiate and copy instances of this data